jhudsl/tidyversecourse/docs/03-tidying.md

 ```

 ```
-## [1] "1012435200s (~32.08 years)"
+## [1] "1012867200s (~32.1 years)"
 ```

 ![dates and date-times can be operated upon](https://docs.google.com/presentation/d/1iLU-H6-GZw7EhL2syFZnjn_tC_cI6s9PmKRxcSOjg1c/export/png?id=1iLU-H6-GZw7EhL2syFZnjn_tC_cI6s9PmKRxcSOjg1c&pageid=g39252087a2_0_37)

 Using addition, subtraction, multiplication, and division is possible with date objects, and accurately takes into account things like leap years and different number of days each month.
-This capability and the additional functions that exist within lubridate can be enormously helpful when working with dates and date-time objects.
+This capability and the additional functions that exist within `lubridate` can be enormously helpful when working with dates and date-time objects.

 ## Working With Strings